|

 Q: What screen size can I use for any given throw distance?

 You can calculate the approximate minimum and maximum screen widths or screen diagonals for any throw distance not included in the table below by dividing your throw distance by one of the four throw ratios provided (htr = horizontal throw ratio; dtr = diagonal throw ratio).
-Note: Because focus and focal length both affect image size, the relationship between size and distance with respect to the zoom is actually non-linear, but this will at least get you very close.

 Image Size as a Function of Throw Distance